osbrown1/FPSGame/README.md

 #### By Owen Brown

 ## Description
-Welcome to the Unreal FPS Game!
 This is a thrilling full-fledged first-person shooter developed in Unreal Engine, utilizing Blueprints for gameplay mechanics and incorporating various features such as AI, a vast landscape, smooth animations, and more.
 The game is designed around wave-based enemies that relentlessly chase and attack you, providing an intense and immersive gaming experience.

 * Note that this game is still in alpha, so while it is playable and contains all the major features, these features may be further revised based on testing and feedback.